 Talking to Your Eye Doctor

-Your Fishkill eye doctor can give you advice on choosing the right goggles based on your unique needs including the need for corrective lenses while skiing or snowboarding.
+Your Yorktown eye doctor can give you advice on choosing the right goggles based on your unique needs including the need for corrective lenses while skiing or snowboarding.
 Please do not hesitate to contact the Seeta Eye Centers to learn more.